autopilotpattern/testing/README.md

 - a Docker deployment target such as Triton or Docker for Mac.
 - Python 3
 - installing `requirements.txt` via `pip3` (this will include Docker Compose).
+- your tests and a Dockerfile for the build container (see below).

 Typically Autopilot Pattern applications found on [GitHub](https://github.com/autopilotpattern) will have a Makefile with three different test configurations: